 A. Research Location

-The research was conducted in community forest areas that have forest farmers' group assisted by BP3K (Agricultural, Fisheries and Forestry Extension Centre) in Bogor Regency.
+This research was conducted in the Bogor community forest area The research was conducted in community forest areas that have forest farmers' group assisted by BP3K (Agricultural, Fisheries and Forestry Extension Center) in Bogor Rregency.

 B. Methods